 Instant Pot Wild Mushroom Leek Risotto

-Instant Pot Wild Mushroom Leek Risotto is an easy Instant Pot risotto recipe that’s on the table in about 30 minutes with no bothersome stirring!
+Instant Pot Mushroom Risotto is the fuss-free, hands off way to make perfect risotto every time!
+It’s on the table in about 30 minutes with no bothersome stirring!

 I can hardly believe I’m saying it, but happy first day of February!
 We’ve made it through the first month of 2018 so it’s time for a goal check.